drclaw1394/perl-socket-more/README.md

 ```

 Performs a match of all AF\_.\* names against `$pattern`.
 Returns a list of
-integers for the corresponding address family that matched.
-Returns an empty
+integer constants for the corresponding address family that matched.
+Returns an
-list if the patten/string does not match.
+empty list if the patten/string does not match.
+The match is performed
+insensitive to case

+For example calling with `"INET"` will return a list of two elements,
+`AF_INET` and `AF_INET6`.

+This is useful for handling address families supplied from the command line, as
+abbreviated names can be matched.

 ## sock\_to\_string